 If an individual believes that his/her information was used or shared in a way that is not allowed under the privacy law, or if an individual is prevented from exercising his/her rights, he/she can file a complaint with the healthcare provider or health insurer.
 The privacy notice given to the patient by the healthcare provider explains how to file a complaint.
 A complaint may also be filed with the U.S. Government.
-Information related to filing a complaint with the federal government is found at: www.hhs.gov/ocr/hipaa/

-Penalties for covered entities that misuse personal health information are provided in HIPAA.
+Information related to filing a complaint with the federal government is found at: www.hhs.gov/ocr/hipaa/ Penalties for covered entities that misuse personal health information are provided in HIPAA.
 Health plans, providers, and other agencies that violate HIPAA standards would be subject to civil liability.
 Civil money penalties are \$100 per incident, up to \$25,000 per person, per year, per standard.
-There are also federal criminal penalties for health plans, healthcare providers, and other agencies that knowingly and improperly disclose information or obtain information under false pretenses.
-Willful disclosure of PHI can result in personal fines of \$50,000 and a prison term of one year.
+There are also federal criminal penalties for health plans, healthcare providers, and other agencies that plans, healthcare providers, and other agencies that plans are spreaked to generate money from the disclosure of PHI.
 Penalties are even higher for actions designed to generate money from the disclosure of PHI.
 Penalties include monetary fines and/or imprisonment for up to ten years.